Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Notre Dame's games this season have gone over 46.5 points six of eight times.
+- Notre Dame and its opponents have gone over the current 47-point total in six of eight games (75%) this season.

-- The combined points per game average of the two teams, 50.7, is 4.2 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 50.7, is 3.7 points above Saturday's over/under.

-- This contest's over/under is 8.0 points lower than the 54.5 these two squads combine to give up per game in 2021.

-- Fighting Irish games this season feature an average total of 54.1 points, a number 7.6 points higher than Saturday's over/under.
+- These two squads surrender a combined 54.5 points per game, 7.5 more than this contest's over/under.

-- The 46.5-point over/under for this game is 2.4 points below the 48.9 points per game average total in Midshipmen games this season.
+- The 48.9 PPG average total in Midshipmen games this season is 1.9 points more than this game's over/under.

 Notre Dame Stats and Trends

+- In Notre Dame's eight games this season, it has five wins against the spread.

-- Notre Dame's games this year have hit the over five times in eight opportunities (62.5%).
+- Notre Dame's games this year have gone over the point total five times in eight opportunities (62.5%).

-- The Fighting Irish rack up 32.6 points per game, comparable to the 30.0 per matchup the Midshipmen allow.
+- This year, the Fighting Irish average just 2.6 more points per game (32.6) than the Midshipmen allow (30).

-- Notre Dame is 4-2 against the spread and 6-0 overall this season when the team puts up more than 30.0 points.
+- When Notre Dame scores more than 30 points, it is 4-2 against the spread and 6-0 overall.

-- Notre Dame is 3-2 against the spread and 5-0 overall when the team amasses more than 347.9 yards.
+- In games that Notre Dame totals over 347.9 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Fighting Irish have 11 giveaways this season, while the Midshipmen have 11 takeaways .
+- The Fighting Irish have 11 turnovers this season, equal to the number of takeaways for the Midshipmen.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.